ullsten/Lab2-ImageService/README.md

-Sure, I can help you with that.
-Here is the translation of the Swedish text you provided:

 # Lab 2 - Image Services in Azure AI

 In this assignment, you will use AI components for images in Azure.